jitsucom/jitsu-ios/Readme.md

 ## Infrastructure
 * Jitsu uses an internal queue to make calls fast and non-blocking.
-* Jitsu doesn't send all events at once, they are sent by batches.
+* Jitsu doesn't send all events at once, they are sent in batches.
 SDK sends a new batch either when the batch reaches `eventsQueueSize`, or every `sendingBatchesPeriod`.
 Also, events are sent when an application enters background.
 If the app gets closed or crashes, events are sent on the next launch.
-You can manually set the number of events `n` in the queue and time period `t`.
+You can manually set the number of events in the queue and time period.
 ```swift
 analytics.eventsQueueSize = 20
 analytics.sendingBatchesPeriod = TimeInterval(seconds: 10)